urjc-docencia-robotica-movil/blog-robotica-movil-24-25-wissal1421/practica2/README.md

 # Switching from RGB to HSV

 At first, I was trying to detect the red line using RGB.
 It seemed like a good idea, but I ran into a lot of problems.
 Basically, there are lines on the sides that are red, not just the line I was supposed to follow.
-This led to
+This causes it to turn in the wrong direction or turn sharply when it's not right.

 ## What did I do?